loiclefevre/dbone/cci/src/Readme.md

 # Setup
 ## DB system creation
-First you'll need to provision a DB System (Extreme Performance 18.X).
+First you'll need to provision a DB System with the following characteristics:
+- Extreme Performance 18.X
+- VM.Standard2.2 shape
+- Automatic Backup enabled
+- 256GB of storage

 Do create also a pluggable database called CCI.

 ## APEX installation
 You'll need to install APEX 18.X hence